Ianokane1/Vim-Vigor/README.md

 As I am unable to include all of the features from the strategy table.
 I will phase this project in multiple phases.
 Phase 1 will be what I have identified as a minimum viable product.
 Please find below the plans I have for each phase.

 ### Phase 1
-- Display a range of health related products
+- Display a range of health-related products
 - Allow users to register for an account
 - Allow users to create and edit a personal profile
 - Responsive design